 Underlayment is found in two forms:

-- Separate: Unattached laminate padding comes in rolls of 3 mm polyethylene foam or felt underlayment laid on the subfloor prior to installation and taped side-to-side.
+- Separate: Unattached laminate padding comes in rolls of 3 mm polyethylene foam or felt that's laid on the subfloor and taped side to side prior to laminate installation.

-Laminate manufacturers are slowly going the way of producing more planks with pre-attached underlayment than planks that require separate underlayment.
+Many laminate manufacturers are going the way of producing planks with pre-attached underlayment, rather than planks that require separate underlayment.
 Even so, buying laminate flooring with separate underlayment is something to consider because it gives you more control over the installation and widens your choices.

 Brands With Unattached Padding

 At one time, nearly all laminate required separate underlayment.
 These are now becoming more difficult to find.
-A few brands and lines that do not have attached underlayment:
+A few brands and lines that do not have attached underlayment are:

 - Pergo Portfolio